 Despite history of TIA, the patient was placed on testosterone therapy 3 years later and was unable to be weaned off it due to worsening of symptoms of hypogonadism.
-A repeat MRI of the brain prior to starting testosterone was also negative for pituitary tumor, other and no causes such hyperprolactinemia, primary hypothyroidism, hemochromatosis, or other pituitary hormonal deficiencies where Testosterone replacement therapy is the mainstay treatment for both primary and secondary hypogonadism [1,2].
+A repeat MRI of the brain prior to starting testosterone was also negative for pituitary tumor, and no other causes such hyperprolactinemia, primary hypothyroidism, hemochromatosis, or other pituitary hormonal deficiencies where Testosterone replacement therapy is the mainstay treatment for both primary and secondary hypogonadism [1,2].
 Clinical benefits of testosterone include improvement in muscle mass, libido, and bone density.
-However, there are associated with hypercoagulability, prostate cancer, worsening sleep apnea, cardiovascular disease etc. There are contraindications for treatment as per current guidelines from the American Association of Clinical Endocrinologists (AACE) [1].
+However, there are risks associated with it. hypercoagulability, prostate cancer, worsening sleep apnea, cardiovascular disease etc. There are contraindications for treatment as per current guidelines from the American Association of Clinical Endocrinologists (AACE) [1].